pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

-Ancestor delegation NSEC or NSEC3 RRs MUST NOT be used to assume nonexistence of any RRs below that zone cut, which include all RRs at that (original) owner name other types authoritative at the parent-side of zone cut (DS and DELEG), and all RRs below that owner name regardless of type.
+Ancestor delegation NSEC or NSEC3 RRs MUST NOT be used to assume nonexistence of any RRs below that zone cut, which include all RRs at that (original) owner name other than types authoritative at the parent-side of zone cut (DS and DELEG), and all RRs below that owner name regardless of type.

 ### Insecure Delegation Proofs

-This document updates {{!RFC6840}} section 4.4 to include secure DELEG support and explicitly states Opt-Out is not applicable to DELEG.
-Updated text follows:
+This document updates Section 4.4 of {{!RFC6840}} to include secure DELEG support, and explicitly states that Opt-Out is not applicable to DELEG.
+The first paragraph of that section is updated to read:

 Section 5.2 of {{!RFC4035}} specifies that a validator, when proving a delegation is not secure, needs to check for the absence of the DS and SOA bits in the NSEC (or NSEC3) type bitmap.
-The validator also MUST check for the presence of the NS or DELEG bit in the matching NSEC (or NSEC3) RR (proving that there is, indeed, a delegation).
+The validator also MUST check for the presence of the NS or the DELEG bit in the matching NSEC (or NSEC3) RR (proving that there is, indeed, a delegation).
-Alternately make sure that the delegation with NS record is covered by an NSEC3 RR with the Opt-Out flag set.
-Opt-Out is not applicable to DELEG RR type because this it is authoritative at the parent side of a zone cut in the same say as DS RR type.
+Alternately, the validator must make sure that the delegation with NS record is covered by an NSEC3 RR with the Opt-Out flag set.
+Opt-Out is not applicable to DELEG RRtype because DELEG records are authoritative at the parent side of a zone cut in the same way that DS RRtypes are.

 ### Referral downgrade protection

-When DNSKEY flag ADT is set to one, the DELEG aware validator MUST prove absence of a DELEG RRset in referral responses from this zone.
+When DNSKEY flag ADT is set to 1, a DELEG-aware validator MUST prove the absence of a DELEG RRset in referral responses for a zone.

-Without this check, an attacker could strip DELEG RRset from a referral response and replace it with an unsigned (and potentially malicious) NS RRset.
-A referral response with an unsigned NS and signed DS RRsets does not require additional proofs of nonexistance according to pre-DELEG DNSSEC specification and it would have been accepted as a delegation without DELEG RRset.
+Without this check, an attacker could strip the DELEG RRset from a referral response and replace it with an unsigned (and potentially malicious) NS RRset.
+A referral response with an unsigned NS and signed DS RRsets does not require additional proofs of nonexistance according to pre-DELEG DNSSEC specification, and it would have been accepted as a delegation without DELEG RRset.

 ### Chaining

-A Validating Stub Resolver that is DELEG aware has to use a Security-Aware Resolver that is DELEG aware and if it is behind a forwarder this has to be security and DELEG aware as well.
+A Validating Stub Resolver that is DELEG-aware has to use a Security-Aware Resolver that is DELEG-aware and, if it is behind a forwarder, that forwarder has to be security-aware and DELEG-aware as well.

 # IANA Considerations